Chronic Neck Pain Is Long Lasting & Troublesome Pain In The Neck & Shoulders

 To examine how a neck condition becomes chronic, we must start with the initial stage.
 An acute condition results from injury and lasts from a few days to a week depending upon the severity.
 If we take a whiplash neck injury as an example, the initial trauma causes damage to the muscles, tendons and ligaments.
 Ligaments connect bone to bone and are important to maintain joint stability.
 Tendons are found at the end of muscles and connect muscle to bone.
 Muscles contract and pull on tendons to create movement.

 Sprains and strains refer to damage of the muscles, ligaments and tendons.
-A mild strain (muscle) may heal quickly, whereas a sprain (ligaments) may take longer to heal.
+A mild strain (muscle) may heal quickly, whereas a sprain (ligament) may take longer to heal.

 Inflammation is an important part of the healing process, however, as muscles, ligaments and tendons tear, the blood and fluids block normal circulation and prevents motion.
-Additionally, as the tissues stretch, the bones can become slightly out of place and not set back evenly which may continue when the inflammation is gone and cause a more chronic pain and weakness.
+Additionally, as the tissues stretch, the bones can become slightly out of place and not set back evenly which may continue when the inflammation is gone and causing chronic neck pain and muscle weakness.

 It is important to reduce inflammation as quickly as possible to restore motion.
 Muscle atrophy (wasting) begins after only a few days and when prolonged, leads to weakness which may progress to a chronic state of inflammation, atrophy, pain, weakness and repeated injury.
 This is often seen with long term damage as in poor posture or repetitive type injuries.